 That being said, steel boats are heavy (and therefore usually slow) and they aren’t much fun to maintain in salt water.
 Be prepared for lots of angle grinding and many coats of paints to keep it from rusting.
 If you plan on your main cruising areas being hot ones then bare in mind that you will be living in a metal container.
 Steel gets very hot!

 There are different types of fibreglass hull, so again do a little reading!
-Production yachts such as Benetaus and Jeaneus tend to be lighter in construction, making them faster but also more fragile.
+Production yachts such as Benetaus and Jeanneau’s tend to be lighter in construction, making them faster but also more fragile.
 That’s not to say they can’t cross oceans, but for us the decision to go for something heavier has given peace of mind when thinking of the unavoidable debris in the ocean.
-Blue water cruisers tend to be heavier laid, making them slower but tougher.
+Boats classed as blue water cruisers tend to be heavier laid, making them slower but tougher.

 We thought we wanted steel but changed our minds after seeing how tough some fibreglass constructions are.
 We feel that we found the best of both worlds in our heavy laid GRP hull and are really pleased with our decision.